BrendanCook44/Altium-Designer-Advanced-Certification/README.md

 This repository contains all projects & assignments associated with the completion of the Altium Designer Advanced with Altium 365 Certification.
 The certification covers topics such as advanced PCB design workflows, constraint management, high-speed routing, multiboard system projects, and more.

-For more information about the certification, visit the [Altium Designer Advanced with Altium 365 Certification Page](https://www.altium.com/training/altium-designer-with-altium-365-private-instruction).
+For more information about the certification, visit the [Altium Designer Advanced with Altium 365 Course Training Page](https://www.altium.com/training/altium-designer-with-altium-365-private-instruction).

 ## Projects
 Active Route and Re-Routing